 Other Opportunities to see eagles around Wisconsin & Resources

-- Coming Spring 2021: Eagle Exhibit at the Menominee Park Zoo – This new year-round exhibit will house two non-releasable Bald Eagles and will be found between the elk and wolf exhibits.
-There is a wing size display on the overlook between the wolf and elk exhibits that an Eagle Scout created and installed.
+- Eagle Exhibit at the Menominee Park Zoo – This year-round exhibit was added in 2021 and houses two non-releasable Bald Eagles and is found between the elk and wolf exhibits.
+There is a wing-size display on the overlook between the wolf and elk exhibits that an Eagle Scout created and installed.

 - Heckrodt Eagle Scout Nest – An Eagle Scout project was completed at Heckrodt Wetland Reserve in Menasha that depicts the size of an eagle nest.
 You need to climb a ladder to get in and out!

 - NEW Zoo – There is a bald eagle with a home in the walkthrough aviary at the NEW Zoo in Green Bay.

 - Become an Eagle Watcher – Learn about how to get involved by adopting an eagle nest as an official watcher.

 - Live Eagle Camera – Want a close-up view and no exposure to the cold?
 Try out a Live Eagle Cam at the American Eagle Foundation!

 - Animal Report Printable – Document what you learn with this fun FREE printable from The Homeschool Scientist.

 - Bald Eagle Printable Booklet – Are bald eagles really bald?
 How fast can an eagle fly?
 What does “eagle-eye” mean?
 Discover the answers to these questions and learn all about eagle anatomy, eagle diet, eagle symbols, eagle habitat, and more with this free science unit study and lap book for your elementary student from Homeschool Share.